ikostan/SkyLockAssault/files/docs/Local_CI_Pipeline_for_Godot_Project_using_Docker.md

     administrator.
 - **Timeouts**: Adjust `PW_TIMEOUT` in scripts if browser tests are slow.
-- **Godot Export Failures**: Verify your project has a valid export preset for "Web" in Godot Editor.
+- **Godot Export Failures**: Verify your project has a valid export preset for "Web" in Godot Editor (Project > Export > Add "Web" preset).
 - **Missing Dependencies**: If a tool fails, check the Dockerfile and rebuild the image.
-- **Windows Path Issues**: Use forward slashes in paths if editing scripts.
+- **Windows Path Issues**: Use forward slashes in paths if editing scripts manually (e.g., C:/Users/...).
+- **Docker Build Errors**: If the build fails, try rebuilding with no cache: `docker build -t sky-lock-assault-pipeline . --no-cache`.
+    Ensure your internet connection is stable for downloading packages.
+- **Test Failures**: If test_settings.gd or test_settings_persistence.gd
+    still fail, verify that DirAccess.remove_absolute is used correctly.
+    You can test interactively:
+    ```bash
+    docker run -it --rm -v "$($PWD.Path):/project" sky-lock-assault-pipeline /bin/bash, then check gio --version, kioclient5 --version, and gvfs-trash --version to confirm installations.
+If issues persist, the DirAccess approach should bypass these dependencies.
+    ```
+- **Slow Test Scanning**: The warnings about test suite scanning taking >300ms (e.g., test_settings.gd took 962ms) are normal for complex scenes but indicate potential optimization (e.g., simplify test setup or reduce resource loading).

 ## Testing Requirement Example